dostavro/omf_sfa/Installation.md

 Populate the database
 ---------------------

-First you have to edit the configuration file for the create_resource script accordingly:
+First you have to edit the configuration file for the create_resource script accordingly (if on previous steps you have decided to use your xmpp, change the xmpp here as well):

     % nano $OMF_SFA_HOME/bin/conf.yaml